 The maximum number of dwelling units allowed per acre for a cluster subdivision shall not exceed the maximum for the residential use district in which it is located, as set forth in Chapter 2 of the UDO, where the total number of dwelling units allowed shall be based on the gross acreage of the site.
-For example, when the CSO is located within the MDR, Medium Density Residential, where the maximum density is two dwelling units per acre, a 100-acre parcel of land shall be allowed to have no more than 200 dwelling units built on the site.
+For example, when the CSOD is located within the MDR, Medium Density Residential, where the maximum density is two dwelling units per acre, a one hundred (100)-acre parcel of land shall be allowed to have no more than two hundred (200) dwelling units built on the site.

+H. COMMERCIAL REQUIREMENT

-- H. COMMERCIAL REQUIREMENT: There shall be no required commercial within a cluster subdivision. - I. SITE PLANNING REVIEW STANDARDS: A cluster subdivision shall follow the site plan review standards and procedures as set forth in Chapter 9 of the UDO, including but not limited to Section 9.2.
-Furthermore, planning staff shall also include the following in their review: - 1.
-Overall site design shall be harmonious in terms of landscaping, enclosure of principal and accessory uses, sizes of structures, street patterns, and use relationships; - 2.
-The site layout shall accommodate and preserve any features of historic, cultural, archaeological, or sensitive environmental value.
-Individual lots, buildings, structures, streets, parking areas, utilities, and infrastructure shall be designed and sited to minimize the alteration of natural features, vegetation, and topography; - 3.
-Where practicable, individual lots, buildings, structures, streets, parking areas, utilities, and infrastructure should be designed and sited to be compatible with surrounding development patterns; - 4.
+I. Site planning review standards: A cluster subdivision shall follow the site plan review standards and procedures as set forth in Chapter 9 of the UDO, including but not limited to Section

+Furthermore, planning staff shall also include the following in their review:

+- 1. Overall site design shall be harmonious in terms of landscaping, enclosure of principal and accessory uses, sizes of structures, street patterns, and use relationships; - 2.
+The site layout shall accommodate and preserve any features of historic, cultural, archaeological or sensitive environmental value.
+Individual lots, buildings, structures, streets, parking areas, utilities and infrastructure shall be designed and sited to minimize the alteration of natural features, vegetation and topography; - 3.
+Where practicable, individual lots, buildings, structures, streets, parking areas, utilities and infrastructure should be designed and sited to be compatible with surrounding development patterns; - 4.
 Where practicable, open space shall be located on a site in such a manner so that view sheds from existing public right-of-way are not obstructed, but are enhanced by the open space; - 5.
 Private streets are permitted in a cluster subdivision, provided such streets meet the construction standards of Chapter 6 and Appendix C of the UDO.
 The following shall apply: - a.
 As required in Chapter 6 of the Lancaster County Code, as amended, the minimum right-of-way and pavement width shall be as follows: